Updated: Nov 7

 According to André Breton, “Surrealism is based on the belief in the superior reality of certain forms of previously neglected associations, in the omnipotence of dream, in the disinterested play of thought.”

-If I ever encounter this American family in the omnipotence of dream, I’ll scurry in the opposite direction on those rubbery legs we all get during nightmares.
+If I ever encounter this American family in the omnipotence of dream, I’ll scurry in the opposite direction on those rubbery legs we all experience during nightmares.
 But there’d be nowhere to escape, just like in our waking hours we are stuck in the surrealist nightmare of the Trump Era.
 The American passport is practically worthless; no civilized country will take us anymore.
 So, time's up.
 Our watches have all completely melted.

 Look closely.
 Very closely.
 Salvador Dalí could not have conceived a more frightening family portrait.